-- Convey to students any concern about their academic performance and encourage meeting regulary. - Assist students in making appropriate course selections in view of their past performance or suggest taking a reduced class load. - Work with students to determine the reasons for unsatisfactory grades and help them to determine the types of changes that need to occur.
+- Convey to students any concern about their academic performance and encourage meeting regularly. - Assist students in making appropriate course selections in view of their past performance or suggest taking a reduced class load. - Work with students to determine the reasons for unsatisfactory grades and help them to determine the types of changes that need to occur.

-Very often, concerned advisors can influence student's academic achievement and may also contribute to improved student retention.
+Advisors can influence student's academic achievement and may also contribute to improved student retention.
 Students do not always recognize the consequences of unsatisfactory performance, and through early intervention, advisors may help students avert academic difficulties.